NeoLorenzo/productivity-pwa/README.md

 ## ✅ Implemented Features

 - **Firebase Authentication**: Users can sign in with their Google account.
+- **Cloud-Synced Data**: All session and task data is tied to the user's account and synced with Firestore.
+- **Responsive Mobile & Desktop Layouts**: The UI adapts for a seamless experience on any device size.
+- **Mobile-First Bottom Navigation**: A dedicated navigation bar on mobile provides quick access to all pages.
+- **Progressive Web App (PWA) Support**: The application can be installed on mobile and desktop devices for an app-like experience.
 - **User-Defined Task Rewards**: Users can create and manage a personal list of tasks, each with a custom point value.
-- **Cloud-Synced Data**: All session and task data is tied to the user's account and synced with Firestore.
 - **Focus Timer with Task Integration**: At the end of a timer session, users can select the tasks they completed to automatically calculate and log their score.
-- **Multi-Page Navigation**: Uses React Router to provide separate pages for the timer, session history, and task management.
+- **Manual Session Entry**: A "Quick Add" feature allows users to log sessions without using the live timer.
 - **Session Logging & History**: All completed timer sessions are logged, showing work duration, completed tasks, and the score earned for that session.
 - **Daily Summary**: The history page includes a summary of total work duration, session counts, and total points earned per day.
+- **Activity Heatmaps**: The home page features GitHub-style heatmaps to visualize daily work duration and scores earned over time.
-- **Session Import**: Users can import past sessions from a CSV file.
+- **Data Import/Export**: Users can import past sessions from a CSV file and export their entire session history.
 - **Customizable Display**: Date and time formats can be changed in the settings.
 - **Data Management**: Users can clear their entire session history.

 ## 🔜 Upcoming Features

+- When the user signs in the google sign in says "to continue to productivity-pwa-3780a.firebaseapp.com" change this so it isnt ugly.

+- Add a way to select and delete sessions from the history page.
+- Add a way to edit sessions in session history.
+- Improve the mobile usability of the session history table.

+- Add functionality to save to local storage first and sync to Firebase after, enabling offline mode.

+- Create a profile view which shows stats, such as streaks.
+- Move sign out and settings buttons to the new profile view.

+- The bottom nav on mobile is far too short making it harder to click the buttons, add padding to the bottom.

+- Every time the user modifies a task (for example creates one, deletes one, or edits one) save the history to "task history" but hide it by default.

+- Rename "Tasks" to "Strategy".
+- Add a button with a + symbol to the top left corner of the "Your Tasks" card which will bring up a pop up card which is the current "Add a New Task" card.
+Do the same with the edit functionality.

+- Add a customizable formula to strategy which uses deep work time and task score to calculate prods (short for productivity points)
+- Add a display to the home page that displays total prods which takes into account the entire user history, this means that prods have to be calculated for each day and summed.

+- In the "Strategy" page allow the user to set a goal in terms of task score, time worked, or prods for the day/week/month.
+- Show the percentage to goal at the top of the "Strategy" page.

+- Move timer stuff to a new timer page.
+- Split the focus timer into 2 timers, the focus timer and the play timer.
+- When the timer is on the screen should change color to blue, if its pause it should change to yellow, and when it stops it should go back to grey.

+- Add a button in the center of the nav that has a + svg and when the user clicks it it should pop out a card of buttons.
+- Add a button to the + card that sends the user to the focus timer page.
+- Add a button to the + card that sends the user to the play timer page.

+- Reflection prompt after completed session which will ask how the user felt (note about self), info they want to keep/remember (note to self), and maybe certain environment features (ex. were they with friends / how well they slept, etc.)
+- Add reflection tags rate sleep out of 5.
+- Add reflection tags rate energy out of 5.
+- Add reflection tags rate mood out of 5.

+- Detect if the user is on a mobile browser and show them how to install the app as a PWA.

+- Add feature which auto converts github lines written to task score
+- Basic fitness tracker / workout tracker which will also give rewards
+- Add a button to the + card that sends the user to the workout page.
 - Create page which serves as a resource on how to be more productive and / or have a more balanced work + play relationship.

-- Basic fitness tracker / workout tracker which will also give rewards

-- Create profile view which shows stats, such as streaks.
-- Share button that allows to share certain stats to social media
-- Move Sign Out button to profile.

-- Add a way to select session and delete them
+- Continue replacing text buttons with icons for a cleaner UI.
+- Improve app color scheme
-- Add a way to edit sessions in session history
+- Add dark mode light mode switch in settings
-- History on mobile is mega annoying to use.
-- Settings popup takes up entire screen, it should be its own page

-- Reflection prompt after completed session which will ask how the user felt (note about self), info they want to keep/remember (note to self), and maybe certain environment features (ex. were they with friends / how well they slept, etc.)
-- Add reflection tags rate sleep out of 5, etc.

-- Add functionality to save to local first and sync to firebase after, just in case users lose connection or something.
-App should work offline.

-- Allow the user to set a goal in terms of task score or time worked for the day/week/month and show a goal percentage in the dashboard

 - Push notifications for reminders which will sound different based on selected motivator persona
 - Flexible nudges
   - Time-boxed reminders: “If no session by 14:00, nudge me.”
   - Contextual nags: “If 2+ pauses in a 25m, suggest shorter block.”

-- Replace text buttons with icons (if possible.)
-- Improve app color scheme
-- Add dark mode light mode switch in settings

-- Add feature which auto converts github lines written to task score

-- Detect if the user is on a mobile browser and show them how to install the app as a PWA.
+- Share button on profile that allows to share certain stats to social media

 ---